masc-ucsc/livehd/docs/GitHub-use.md

 ## Synchronizing Public and Private Repos

 This section describes how we synchronize the public and private lgraph repos.
 Most users can ignore it and simply work on the appropriate public or private repo.

+## Rebase vs Merge

+To have a cleaner git history, we tend to avoid merge, and we operate in rebase.
+This is not a strong requirement, but a recommendation.
+To enable rebase by default:

+    git config --global pull.rebase true

 ### Create Private lgraph repo for first time